grafana/faro-javascript-bundler-plugins/packages/faro-rollup/README.md

 - `stackId: string` *required*: The ID of the stack, found in Frontend Observability under **Settings** -> **Source Maps** -> **Configure source map uploads**
 - `outputFiles: string[] | RegExp` *optional*: An array of source map files to upload or a regex pattern to match files, by default Faro uploads all source maps
 - `bundleId: string` *optional*: The ID of the bundle/build, by default auto-generated, or specify an ID to filter by bundle ID in Frontend Observability
+- `gitHash: string` *optional*: Git commit hash to inject into the bundle as `window.__faroGitHash_<appName>`.
+Auto-detected via `git rev-parse HEAD` if not provided.
+Use this to supply an explicit value when Git is unavailable at build time (for example, `process.env.GITHUB_SHA`).
+If unresolvable, no git hash is injected.
 - `keepSourcemaps: boolean` *optional*: Whether to keep the source maps in your generated bundle after uploading, default `false`
 - `gzipContents: boolean` *optional*: Whether to archive and compress the source maps before uploading, default `true`
 - `verbose: boolean` *optional*: Whether to log verbose output during the upload process, default `false`